 10/27/17, 7:00pm – Football

 There is a Medication Return Collection Box in the lobby of the Westtown East Goshen (WEGO) Police Station, 1041 Wilmington Pike.
 Residents can safely dispose of unwanted or expired prescription medication M-F from 8:30am to 4:30pm.

 The Westtown East Goshen Police Department (WEGO) is now a “Safe Trade” location to conduct transactions made using online sites such as Craigslist.
 Click on the link below for more information and safety tips for online transactions:

 To sign up for Chester County’s electronic notification system for emergency information go to http://www.readychesco.org.

-2015 Police Commission meetings will be held on the 3rd Thursday of the month, at 5:30 PM, in the Police Administration Building located at 1041 Wilmington Pike, (behind the Township Building.)
+2017 Police Commission meetings will be held on the 3rd Thursday of the month, at 5:30 PM, in the Police Administration Building located at 1041 Wilmington Pike, (behind the Township Building.)

-Best Buy will accept computer peripherals and other electronics at no charge, up to three items per household per day.
+Best Buy will accept computer peripherals and other electronics at no charge, up to two items per household per day.
 CRT televisions and monitors are accepted at Delaware and New Jersey locations for a fee of $25 per item.

 The Red Cross is seeking local volunteers to help during disasters.For more information on specific volunteer opportunities available near you, please visit www.redcross.org or call 215-299-4000.